AdaGold/video-store-api/README.md

 ##### Errors & Edge Cases to Check

-- The API should return back detailed errors and a status `404` if this video does not exist.
+- The API should return back detailed errors and a status `404: Not Found` if this video does not exist.

 #### `POST /videos`
 Creates a new video with the given params.